Competitions

 The Competition Handbooks outline the participant eligibility, rules, conduct expectations, competition structure, judging criteria, penalties, and appeals processes.
 For enquiries relating to these matters, please email advocacy@unlsa.com.

-2026 Witness Examination Textbook
+2026 Witness Examination Handbook

-2026 Senior Mooting Textbook
+2026 Senior Mooting Handbook